Elementary Learning Program

 FAQs

-Our amazing tutors have all scored in to top 5% on their SAT/ACT, are charismatic, and have been extensively trained to help students of all grades, motivation levels, and educational goals.
-Our tutors are a mix of current undergrads or recent graduates from Rice and comparable universities.
+Our amazing tutors have all scored in the top 5% on their SAT/ACT, are charismatic, and have been extensively trained to help students of all grades, motivation levels, and educational goals.
+Our tutors are a mix of current undergrads or recent graduates from Rice and comparable universities, and they all have experience with helping elementary-aged students.
 Our goal is to have your student work with the same tutor throughout the program so that they can fully understand your student’s needs and progress.

 Your student meets privately with one of our ELP tutors, so we are able to cater to their specific weaknesses and strengths in math, reading, and writing while developing independent learning and critical thinking skills.
 We move at your student’s pace and do not rigidly restrict how they progress through our curriculum and materials.
 Other services meet in a group format with inconsistent instructors, focus too heavily on rote memorization, and force students to follow a specific path through their program.